xiupos/languessr/README.md

 **Languessr** is a [browser-based](https://en.wikipedia.org/wiki/Browser_game) game that challenges your knowledge on world languages.
 The game shows you a summary of a random [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) article and asks you to recognize what language it is written in.

+The game is easy to learn but difficult to master.
+The summaries are short and concise, so you need to be able to quickly identify key linguistic features.
+The game also includes a variety of languages, from the most common to the most obscure.

+Languessr is a great way to improve your language skills and learn about new cultures.
+It's also a lot of fun!

 <div align="right">
   <table>
     <tbody>